google/WebFundamentals/src/content/en/updates/2017/11/overscroll-behavior.md

 `overscroll-behavior: contain` on the `html` element prevents overscroll navigation actions.
-- **none** - same as `contain` but it also prevents overscroll effects within the node itself (e.g. Android glow or iOS rubberbanding).
+- **none** - same as `contain` but it also prevents overscroll effects within the node itself (e.g. Android overscroll glow or iOS rubberbanding).

 Note: `overscroll-behavior` also supports shorthands for `overscroll-behavior-x` and `overscroll-behavior-y` if you only want to define behaviors for a certain